 It is expected that these increases will assist us in achieving our income targets and as such, allow us to invest in the courses and improve the overall course condition.

 You have gone to a membership which covers all eight courses, why not keep the area course membership?

 As communicated in 2019/20, we were required to separate the 8 courses in response to the pandemic, this was always communicated as a temporary measure and that we would revert back to an 8 course ticket in time for the commencement of this season.
 This was reflected by the response we received to the membership survey as the 8 course ticket was the main reason for people purchasing a season ticket.

 Again in 2019/20, the service proposed to remove the ‘Restricted Ticket’ to be replaced with a 5 Day (Mon-Fri) ticket.
 This was not implemented immediately as a result of the pandemic.

 The survey responses received indicated an overwhelming desire from respondents that all courses should be maintained equally.
 Talking this approach, increases operational costs for the service.
-Visitors inevitably want to play certain courses and generating sufficient income here enables the service to support the less visited courses.
+Non-Members inevitably want to play certain courses and generating sufficient income here enables the service to support the less visited courses.
 This is why traditionally some courses receive more maintenance than others.

 Girvan and Maybole were the only 2 courses who experienced a decline in usage over 2019/20.

 It was therefore agreed with local Elected Members and Officers that a pilot scheme be introduced offering a Carrick Only ticket.
 The effects of this will be reviewed in the coming months.

 A Members (Elected Councillors) and Officers (Senior Council Employees) Working Group, has been created, and will be considering the future configuration of memberships as part of the long term strategy for Golf in South Ayrshire.